Ljoyce82/Ljoyce82/README.md

 - 💞️ I’m looking to collaborate on anything mainly video game-related development.
 - 📫 How to reach me message me on here or thru discord rpgdad82mtn
 - 😄 Pronouns:...
-- ⚡ Fun fact: I love to play tabletop games.
+- ⚡ Fun fact: I love build and mod keyboards

 <!---
 Ljoyce82/Ljoyce82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.